Fair task allocation in transportation: Introduction

-In this paper, we aim at a ``max-lexmin fair minimum cost allocation problem'' (MFMCA) in transportation.
-We solve MFMCA by modeling it as a two-level optimization problem.
+We study a ``max-min fair minimum cost allocation problem'' (MFMCA).
+The majority of existing work involving fairness uses mathematical programming models in which fairness is incorporated in either the constraints~\citep{meng2002benefit, perugia2011designing} or in the objective function~\citep{bertsimas2011integer, bertsimas2012efficiency, barnhart2012equitable}.
+However, we aim for a polynomial-time solution.
+The difficulty of our problem lies in the additional fairness criterion, which requires the developed algorithm to satisfy three criteria: allocation maximization, fairness, and cost minimization.
+To the best of our knowledge, no existing polynomial-time algorithm can be directly applied to solve our problem.
+In this paper, we propose polynomial-time algorithms to solve MFMCA as a two-level optimization problem.
 First, we aim at a fairest allocation among companies while ensuring that a maximal set of tasks can be allocated for execution.
-We call this the ``max-lexmin fair allocation problem'' (MLMF).
-Second, since there might be many allocations that are considered max-lexmin fair, we would like to determine which of these fair allocations has the lowest cost.
-The resulting allocation is max-lexmin fair with minimum cost.
-To this end, we develop a polynomial-time optimal method that consists of two novel algorithms.
-First, to solve MLMF, we construct an algorithm, called IMaxFlow, using a progressive filling idea in a flow network \citep{bertsekas1987data}.
-Second, by using the solution obtained from MLMF, we propose another algorithm, called DummyFlow, that smartly alters the structure of the problem to solve MFMCA optimally.
-Finally, we end up with a task allocation that is fairest and has the least total cost among all the fairest solutions.
+We call this the ``max-min fair allocation problem'' (MMFA).
+Second, because there might be an exponential number of allocations that are considered max-min fair, we would like to determine which of these fair allocations has the lowest cost.
+The resulting allocation is max-min fair with minimum cost.
+To this end, we develop a polynomial-time optimal method that consists of two novel algorithms: (1) to solve MMFA, we construct an algorithm, called IMaxFlow, using a progressive filling idea in a flow network \citep{bertsekas1987data}, and then (2) by using the solution obtained from MMFA, we propose another algorithm, called FairMinCost, that smartly alters the structure of the problem to solve MFMCA optimally.